Vanishborn/intronomicon-db/README.md

 # Intronomicon DB

+**DEPRECATED** - This prototype has served its purpose and its main components and designs are now integrated into the official [Project Intronomicon](https://github.com/KorfLab/intronomicon) at [The Korf Lab](https://github.com/KorfLab) effective Nov.
+24, 2024.

 This is the database dev repo for Project Intronomicon from The Korf Lab.
 Developed by Henry Li in collaboration with Ian Korf and Lilith Marinho-Davis.

 ## Background